-Standard Contract Clauses: If you have a contract with the organisation you are sending the data to, it must include specific data protection contract clauses.
-Information and templates of these clauses for insertion into the contract can be obtained from Legal Services at: legalservices@ed.ac.uk.
-Additionally, a risk assessment must be completed and approved by the Head of College respectively Director of Support Area or their representatives whenever these clauses are to be used.
+International Data Transfer Agreement: Two contractual transfer mechanisms can be used to send personal data abroad: the International Data Transfer Agreement (IDTA) and the International Data Transfer Addendum to the European Commission's Standard Contractual Clauses (Addendum).
+Information and templates of these mechanisms can be obtained from Legal Services at: legalservices@ed.ac.uk.
+Additionally, a risk assessment must be completed and approved by the DPO.
 This risk assessment is contained in one of the questions in the DPIA.